dmachard/go-dnscollector/doc/configuration.md

 ### Log File

-Enable this generator if you want to log to a file.
+Enable this logger if you want to log to a file.

 ```yaml
 logfile: